EOSIO/eos/contracts/eosio.system/eosio.system.voteproducer-rc.md

-# Ricardian Contract for VOTEPRODUCER
+# Ricardian Contract for *voteproducer*

-This Ricardian contract for the system command VOTEPRODUCER is legally binding and can be used in the event of a dispute.
-Disputes shall be settled in this system's default arbitration forum.
+This Ricardian contract for the system command *voteproducer* is legally binding and can be used in the event of a dispute.

 ## VOTEPRODUCER (voter; array:producers)